Tencent QQ: QQ Coin

 The QQ Coin is a virtual currency used by QQ users to "purchase" QQ related items for their avatar and blog.
 QQ Coins are obtained either by purchase (one coin for one RMB) or by using the mobile phone service.
 Due to the popularity of QQ among young people in China, QQ Coins are accepted by online vendors in exchange for "real" merchandise such as small gifts.
 This has raised concerns of replacing (and thus "inflating") real currency in these transactions.

 The People's Bank of China, China's central bank, tried to crack down on QQ Coins due to people using QQ Coins in exchange for real world goods.
 However, this only caused the value of QQ coins to rise as more and more third-party vendors started to accept them.
 Tencent claims the QQ Coin is a mere regular commodity, and is, therefore, not a currency.

-Q Zone
+Qzone

 Qzone is a social networking website based in China which was created by Tencent in 2005.
-Q Zone is a personal blog for QQ users.
+Qzone is a personal blog for QQ users.
 It can be set as a public page or a private friend-only page.
 Users can upload diaries and share photos.